symfony/symfony-docs/frontend/asset_mapper.rst

     $ php bin/console importmap:require bootstrap --download

 This will download the package into an ``assets/vendor/`` directory and update the ``importmap.php`` file to point to it.
-You can either commit this directory to your repository, or ignore the directory in your ``.gitignore`` config file.
-If the directory is ignored, you can run the
-``php bin/console importmap:install`` command to download the files on other computers if some files are missing.
+It's recommended to ignore this directory and not commit it to your repository.
+Therefore, you'll need to run the ``php bin/console importmap:install`` command to download the files on other computers if some files are missing.